JornVernee/JornVernee.github.io/_posts/2024-02-16-prune-dead-exception-handlers.markdown

 ## Why is there no uncommon trap?

-For 'regular' branches, such as the branches of an `if` statement, JDK 21 profiles these branches by counting how many times a branch is taken.
+For 'regular' branches, such as the branches of an `if` statement, the VM profiles these branches by counting how many times a branch is taken.
 The JIT then uses this count, together with the invocation count of the enclosing method, to determine how frequent this branch is taken.
 If a branch is heuristically deemed to be 'rarely' taken, that branch is replaced with